indigo-iam/iam-website/content/en/docs/reference/configuration/jwk/_index.md

   }
   ```

-So with this update method, service wasn't interrupted for any user.
-And the key has been changed to the new key.
+With this update method, the service is not interrupted for any user and the key is replaced with a new one.

 [jwk-generator]: {{< ref "/docs/getting-started/jwk" >}}